The Hsueh lab

 The Hsueh lab investigates the molecular interactions and coevolution between C. elegans and the nematophagous fungi.

-What are we interested?
+What are we interested in?

 C. elegans